 - Of course it’s ridiculous to try to write a story every day for a month.

-- Of course lots of them are going to be, um, ropey at best.
+- Of course lots of them are going to be, um, dodgy at best.

 - Of course, even the most promising of them will need work to whip them into shape after the challenge is over.

-I have lost count of the number of people who have told me they’re submitting/publishign stories they started during StoryADay.
+I have lost count of the number of people who have told me they’re submitting/publishing stories that started as drafts during StoryADay.